GfSE/SpecIF/documentation/03_SpecIF_Metamodel.md

 ## Hierarchies

-The metacalss *Hierarchy* defines a hierarchical structure to represent Resources as a tree.
+The metacalss *Node* defines a hierarchical structure to represent Resources as a tree.
 Hieraries are trees of so called *Nodes*.
-Each Node does not contain the Resource data but holds a reference to a Resource element.
+Each Node does not contain the Resource data, but holds a reference to a Resource element.
 This allows that the same Resource can be contained in multiple Hierarchies.
 So a Hierarchy is a tree structure view on Resources.
 Typical application scenarios of hierarchies are document structures in requirement specifications or the package/diagram/element-structure of a UML or SysML model.